-- The cutting Pressure (also called Force) ranges from 1 to 160 where the maximum of 160 represents ~850g of cutting force.
+- The cutting Pressure (also called Force) ranges from 1 to 160 where the maximum of 160 represents ~2000g of cutting force.
 If it is set too low, the material cannot be cut.
 If it is set too high, you will get bad cutting (even incomplete cutting at times) and tearing of the material.
-Use suggested settings for the material you are cutting and perform small test cuts before cutting your actual project.
-Make adjustments in order to get a clean test cut before proceeding with your larger cut. - Dull blades will need more force than new blades, thus anticipate increasing the force over the life of the blade.

-- When cutting materials that can use either blade, the 45° blade (red cap) will need a little more force than the 60° blade (blue cap), because of the extra contact with the material being cut and because the 60° blade is cut much thinner, making it a "sliver blade." - As noted earlier, this setting can be made on the Skycut control panel instead.
+Always perform small test cuts before cutting your actual project and make adjustments in order to get a clean test cut before proceeding with your larger cut.. - Dull blades will need more force than new blades, thus anticipate increasing the force over the life of the blade. - When cutting materials that can use either blade, the 45° blade (red cap) will need a little more force than the 60° blade (blue cap), because of the extra contact with the material being cut and because the 60° blade is cut much thinner, making it a "sliver blade." - As noted earlier, this setting can be made on the Skycut control panel instead.
 Press the Force/Speed icon and then set the FORCE to the desired level.